Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Numerical Experiments

 \section{Numerical Experiments}

 In this section we show several numerical experiments confirming the proven convergence results and verifying the practical relevance of the investigated algorithms.
 We will refer to \eqref{eq:explicit_scheme} as the \emph{explicit scheme} and to \eqref{eq:semi_implicit_scheme} as the \emph{implicit scheme}.
 In all examples we consider potentials factoring as $U(x)=F(x)+G(x)$.
-The code to reproduce the results is publicly available \cite[]{habring2024subgrad_git}.
+The code to reproduce the results is publicly available \cite{habring2024subgrad_git}.
+Additional implementation details can be found in the supplemental material, \Cref{S-sec:implementation_details}